PhantomCybernetics/phntm_bridge_docs/ui/overview.rst

 Most elements are designed to be intuitive and self-explanatory, here are some bits that may need a small introduction:

-Connection state, Battery & Wi-Fi
+Connection State, Battery & Wi-Fi
 ---------------------------------

 .. image:: ../img/ui-header.png